 Financially fashionable: Jeanette Wong CA

-Jeanette Wong CA, Finance and Planning Director at Charlotte Olympia, has worked with some of the biggest names in fashion.
-She caught up with Eleanor O'Neill during London Fashion Week to talk about what it's like to be a CA in fashion and working in an evolving company.
+As London Fashion Week kicks off in the City, we catch up with Jeanette Wong CA, Finance and Planning Director at Charlotte Olympia, to talk about what it's like to be a CA in fashion and working in an evolving company.

 After qualifying as a CA with EY, Jeanette spent two years at smoothie makers Innocent Drinks as a Marketing, Innovation & Supply Chain Finance Manager.